The German eCommerce market is full of potential. Here are some tips for how to successfully connect with German shoppers.

 WHAT GERMAN ONLINE SHOPPERS WANT

 It’s not enough to just tell German shoppers that they should want your product – you have to show them why.
-There’s a list of things they’re looking for as part of their eCommerce experience that online retailers need to provide if they want to maximize engagement with German online shoppers.
+There’s a list of things they’re looking for as part of their eCommerce experience.
+Online retailers need to keep these in mind if they want to maximize engagement with German online shoppers.

 Clear product information & pricing